VPERepos/vperepos.github.io/docs/src/Readings/README.md

 ---

 # Readings
 In this section I present some selected books, that I read during the last years.
 These readings cover most of the topics related to my work.
-By some of the books I selected only some chapters, but the most of them were read completely.
+In some of the books I selected only some chapters, but the most of them were read completely.
 ## Computer Vision and Machine Learning
 ### Modern Computer Vision with PyTorch: Explore deep learning concepts and implement over 50 real-world image applications (English Edition)
 <img src="../../Pictures/ModernComputerVisionWithPytorch.jpg" alt="Image" width="400"/>